2019 Case Study: >14% Engagement Rate With Interactive Music Marketing Strategy

 “Cool way to display the website.
 The future is now!”

-Beaumonde continues to break new ground in the world of XR marketing & music marketing strategy with case studies like this one.
+Beaumonde continues to break new ground in the world of interactive marketing & music marketing strategy with case studies like this one.

-As the power of interactive media for marketing & storytelling becomes ever more undeniable, this kind of case study empowers the XR creators and XR strategists who are on the rise.
+As the power of interactive media for marketing & storytelling becomes ever more undeniable, this kind of case study empowers the new kinds of creators and strategists who are on the rise.
 It also empowers brands and artists around the world to explore a new storytelling process that is:

 more effective (at least 2x to 5x higher engagement than flat media across all case studies, and up to 13x based on previous campaigns)